nds-org/ndslabs-specs/README.md

 ## Adding a New Spec
 To add a new service to NDS Labs, you only need:
 * a Docker Image
-* a Docker Hub account
+* a Docker Hub account (required to push your image)
 * a JSON object describing your image that conforms to the above specification

 For some tutorials on how to add a new spec to a running instance of NDS Labs, see [developer-tutorial](https://github.com/nds-org/developer-tutorial).